What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 This system is presented in the form of a trunk of His, divided into two branches - the left and right legs.

-The left leg is divided into anterior and posterior branches, which "adjoin" the anterior and posterior wall of the left ventricle.
+The left leg is divided into anterior and posterior branches, which “adjoin” the anterior and posterior walls of the left ventricle.
 Both of these branches form a network of smaller branches within the LV musculature.
 They are called Purkinje fibers.

 Of course, all this will affect the structure and shape of the QRS complex in the right chest leads V1 and V2.
-At the same time, on the ECG we will see bifurcated peaks of the complex, similar to the letter "M", in which R is the excitation of the interventricular septum, and the second R1 is the actual excitation of the pancreas.
-S, as before, will be responsible for the excitation of the left ventricle.
+At the same time, on the ECG we will see bifurcated vertices of the complex, similar to the letter “M”, in which R is the excitation of the interventricular septum, and the second R1 is the actual excitation of the RV.
+S will continue to be responsible for LV excitation.

 • deformation and splitting of the complex into two “humps”